Moon’s first wife, Seon-gil Choi, and Pastor Deok-jin Kim interviewed

 ❖ Three photos with captions added.
 The photos are from the Korean book, An Unofficial History of the Unification Church, and were taken by Hyo-min Eu.
 He explained the story behind the photos.

-Seon-gil Choi caught Moon doing a pikareum sex ritual with two followers.
+▲ Seon-gil Choi caught Moon doing a pikareum sex ritual with two followers.
 She went home and got the baseball bat which Moon kept there.
 She damaged the building and broke the HSA-UWC church signboard.

-Seon-gil Choi fought because she could not accept his pikareum sex rituals which went against her strongly held Presbyterian beliefs.
+▲ Seon-gil Choi fought because she could not accept the pikareum sex rituals of her adulterous husband which went against her strongly held Presbyterian beliefs.
 Moon had been excommunicated from the Presbyterian Church in 1948.
-At that time he was jailed for bigamy with Chong-hwa Kim, a married woman with three children, while he was still married to Seon-gil Choi.
-She eventually divorced him on January 8, 1957.
+At that time he was jailed for bigamy with Chong-hwa Kim, a married woman with three children.

-Here is a photo from the early 1960s where Moon is holding a heavy stick.
+▲ Here is a photo from the 1960s where Moon is holding a heavy stick.
 There are many reports that he used such a stick on members.
 He mentions the use of baseball bats in a number of speeches and authorized Rev Kwak to beat members with one.

 Since I was serving as a secretary to Rev. Moon at that time, I just wondered what kind of woman she was.
 But, looking back on it now, I wonder if she had become mentally disturbed because of Moon’s unusual relationship with women.
 Now I feel sympathetic towards her.”